Document Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Plan the final document first #
+Plan the final document structure before you start #

-Merge workflow for clean outputs #
+Merge workflow for clean, ordered output #

-Split workflow for submission portals #
+Split workflow for submission portals and extracts #

-Common mistakes and fast fixes #
+Common mistakes and how to avoid them #

 FAQ